-Every day, more people and organisations are showing their recognition of the climate crisis by committing to become ‘Carbon Neutral’.
-The first and most important part of that process is to reduce your carbon footprint as much as possible.
-The biggest areas for saving are usually:
+Every day, more people and organisations demonstrate their recognition of the climate crisis by committing to become ‘Carbon Neutral’.
+The first and most important part of that process is to reduce your carbon footprint as much as possible, usually by:

 - minimising air travel